androcafe/MyExpenseBook/README.md

 2. retrieve our monthly expense
 3. check our saving according to monthly income

+In the terms of android methodologis project consist use of :
+1) SQLite Database
+2) SharedPreference
+3) Dialog box
+4) Custom Spinner
+5) Custom Edittext
+6) Custom Button
+7) Menus

 Output for this application is as follows :
 1) Enter new expense according to categories available